01 Mar Truth – Always Stranger Than Fiction

 Whilst a bit of basic research revealed that they are in fact not related, what was revealed was an astounding back-story to the Mrs Wilson series, and also that Ruth Wilson’s surname is not a mere coincidence.
 These articles in the BBC’s Radio Times (refer links) reveal the extraordinary true story behind the series – its players, its intrigue, its surprises, and the some of the challenges and dilemmas faced by actors playing characters who are personally close to them.
 Truth is certainly stranger – and much more intriguing – than fiction.
 Go to sideeffects.com

 Mrs Wilson’s final instalment was broadcast on Sunday night 24 February 2019.
-If you have not caught up with it yet you absolutely must – either as an actor, a film maker, or simply an observer of astoundingly good television drama.
+If you have not caught up with it yet you absolutely must – either as an actor, a film maker, or simply an observer of astoundingly good television drama check this site out.
 If you missed it I strongly encourage you to catch up with it on ABC’s iView – and enjoy how the subtlety and nuance builds across the series.
 Exquisite acting, sensitive direction, stunningly authentic design, fantastic story – and just plain bloody good television drama.